tytydraco/yessleep/out/Do_you_know_How_to_Survive_Being_Buried_Alive.md

 The questionnaire was in the form of a MCQ with 10 questions.

 Before I started the questions, I had to read a guide entitled "How to survive being buried alive" which the questions were going to be about.
-I assumed it was this guide that they wanted to perfect with this quizz.
+I assumed it was this guide that they wanted to perfect with this quiz.

 I could only see it for 30 seconds, and the first question appeared with a 5-minute counter to answer the 10 questions.
-After all, it was a quizz about being buried alive, so adding a little pressure seemed logical.
+After all, it was a quiz about being buried alive, so adding a little pressure seemed logical.

 I answered as best I could, all the while yawning from fatigue.

-When I got to the end of the quizz, I expected a correction with a percentage of correct answers.
+When I got to the end of the quiz, I expected a correction with a percentage of correct answers.
 But there was nothing except a page with the words "Thank you for your participation, we'll get back to you soon!".

 I checked my e-mail address, and I hadn't received the coupon either.